 The Didactic Program in Dietetics at Syracuse University is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 1.800.877.1600 ×5400).
 Our program is granted full accreditation through June 30, 2022.

-The mission of the Didactic Program in Dietetics (DPD) is to prepare students to successfully enter dietetic internships, which leads to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist, food and nutrition careers or graduate school through a student-centered professional development program with a broad liberal arts base.
+The mission of the Didactic Program in Dietetics (DPD) is to prepare students to successfully enter supervised practice, which leads to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist, food and nutrition careers or graduate school through a student-centered professional development program with a broad liberal arts base.